nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    c.
 Test case: `help` with additional parameters after the `help` command<br> Expected: The response box will display an invalid command message.

-   c.
+   d.
 Test case: Click on file, followed by clicking on help <br> Expected: Help window opens.

 ### Listing the data